Mat-Gug/tableau-project/README.md

-# Tableau: Sales Analysis of a supermarket chain
+# Tableau: Sales Analysis of a supermarket chain :shopping_cart: :chart_with_upwards_trend: :bar_chart:

 Hello everyone, thank you for being here! 😊